Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 Eagletown was still a relatively young town, but the place had all the promise of a big city.
-Peter’s father, a Swiss immigrant from the Canton of Bern, named T.X.
-Coinson, was drawn to the growing town like a moth to flame.
-After marrying a full blood Choctaw woman, it didn’t take long for T.X. to establish a trading business in the area.
+Peter’s father, a Swiss immigrant from the Canton of Bern named T.X.
+Coinson, was drawn to the growing town like a moth to a flame.
+After marrying a full-blood Choctaw woman, it didn’t take long for T.X. to establish a trading business in the area.

-As was typical during those years, and especially after the Civil War, white businessmen would marry Indian women in order to obtain full citizenships rights within the tribe.
+As was typical during those years, and especially after the Civil War, white businessmen would marry Indian women to obtain full citizenship rights within the tribe.
 This was important in the Indian Territory because only Indians were legally allowed to own land and operate a business.
 In many situations, these businessmen became highly successful while operating in Indian Territory.
-In other situations, the businessman simply ended up losing every penny they owned.
-It can only be speculated whether Peter's father left due to prosperity or due to famine; but nonetheless, he left when Peter was still a small boy.
+In other situations, the businessman lost every penny they owned.
+It can only be speculated whether Peter’s father left due to prosperity or famine; nonetheless, he left when Peter was still a small boy.

 It didn’t take long for his stepfather to send young Peter Conser on his way.
-He soon found a home with a man named Ainetubby, but that was short lived as well.
-He worked for his room and board until Ainetubby passed away a year after, and young Peter once again had to find a new home.
+He soon found a home with a man named Ainetubby, but that was also short-lived.
+He worked for his room and board until Ainetubby passed away a year later, and young Peter had to find a new home once again.
 He soon found it at the Gilbert Perry home.
-Unfortunately, not much is known of his life during this time, but it can be assumed that whatever happened didn’t fully prepare him from the events that were soon to come.
+Unfortunately, not much is known of his life during this time, but it can be assumed that whatever happened didn’t fully prepare him for the events that were soon to come.

 Through the Civil War